 - In the case of a low noise level receive site, the splitting losses may put the 10 meter noise floor below the detection threshold of the receiver and, if necessary, another amplifier may be placed just after the filter described above to make up for it.

-- It's worth noting that if you can detect a 3-5dB increase in noise floor with the antenna connected (versus disconnected) than even more gain will NOT further-improve system performance: On the contrary, more gain than necessary will increase the probability of receiver overload - particularly on a direct-sampled SDR that has no AGC in its signal path like the KiwiSDR.
+- It's worth noting that if you can detect a 3-5dB increase in noise floor with the antenna connected (versus disconnected) on every band, then even more gain will NOT further-improve system performance: On the contrary, more gain than necessary will increase the probability of receiver overload - particularly on a direct-sampled SDR that has no AGC in its signal path like the KiwiSDR.
 If one has more than 3-5dB of noise floor increase with the antenna connected on 10 meters when it is quiet, it's suggested that several dB of attenuation be added.
 The preferred place to add this attenuation is in front of the amplifier to maximize its strong-signal handling - but only if one can still detect the noise floor on the antenna after doing so.
 If one has a very high gain amplifier (say 20-25dB) and the gain is excessive, judicious addition of attenuation on both the input and output of the amplifier may be required.

 - When an amplifier is to be considered for HF use, it should have clearly-defined ratings - one of the most important of these is the output power capability (often "P1dB" which is the output power at 1dB compression) which, for a modestly good amplifier capable of handling strong, off-air signals, should be in excess of +20dBm.
 Second to this would be the 3rd order intercept point, which should be stated as being in excess of +30dBm - and the higher the better.
 Both of these parameters are indicative of how well an amplifier might deal with multiple, strong signals that may be present at the antenna without adding significant distortion of its own.

 - If you wish to pick your own frequency and impedance, the following will get you "close enough".
 At the point where a single section of this circuit (as depicted in Figure 1) has an attenuation of about 4.1dB, the reactance of the "L1" and "C1" components will be equal to the desired characteristic impedance of the circuit - which will also be the same as "R2" and "R3".
 Unfortunately, other parameters (e.g. the amount of attenuation at a specific frequency) are not predicted by this formula, although it's worth noting that both C1 and L1 will disappear at extremes in frequency and the circuit effectively turns into a resistive attenuator.
-For example, C1 disappears (goes to infinity ohms) and L1 goes to zero ohms at DC while L1 disappears and and C1 goes to zero at infinity and one can pretend that these particular components no longer exist (e.g. either a short or open as appropriate).
+For example, C1 disappears (goes to infinity ohms) and L1 goes to zero ohms at DC while L1 disappears (equivalent resistance goes to infinity) and and C1 goes to zero at infinity MHz and one can pretend that these particular components no longer exist (e.g. either a short or open as appropriate).